National Policy Statement on Ensuring Research Integrity in Ireland

 - Communicating the importance of research integrity to the Irish research community and to the general public.

-- Terms of Reference for the National Forum – Terms of Reference RI National Forum April 2016
+Terms of Reference for the National Forum – Terms-of-Reference-RI-National-Forum-February-2019.pdf (93 downloads)

-National Forum Members
+National Forum Members:

 - Anita Maguire, University College Cork (Chair)